gchwalik/pawsitive/README.md

     1. The backend server is launched at `localhost:8000`, and this endpoint exposes Django Rest Framework's GUI.
 2. From the `pawsitive/frontend/` folder run `make run`
     1. The frontend server is launched at `localhost:5173`.
 Accessing this in your brower will show you the pawsitive webpage.

+## Data Models

+You can see the versioned data models in `/docs/data_models`.
+There are further notes in `/docs/README.md`.